auth0/docs/articles/api-auth/dynamic-client-registration.md

 - The [ID tokens](/tokens/id-token) generated for these clients, hold minimum user profile information.

-- They can use only tenant level connections (domain connections).
-These are sources of users, configured in the tenant's [dashboard](${manage_url}) as connections.
+- They can use only domain level connections (domain connections).
+These are sources of users, configured in the domain's [dashboard](${manage_url}) as connections.
 These connections are enabled for every third party client and can be also enabled for selected first party (standard) clients.

 - To authenticate users using [Lock](/libraries/lock), you will have to use a version greater than `10.7`.